Roo-key/ece4160/docs/lab3.md

 </iframe>

 <h2>Bluetooth</h2>
 <p>Using methods created in Lab 2, the distance from both sensors was sent to my computer via bluetooth.
 This data can be compiled into a graphical form for easier data analysis.
 The below graph shows distance data gathered over approximately 5 seconds from both sensors.
 The first ToF sensor was kept steady, while the second ToF sensor was slowly moved to face a more distant wall.
+A Jupyter notebook python method was also created to convert the bluetooth-sent data into a more readable graph, which involved editing the callback function of the bluetooth notify function to process the data being updating in the Artemis board string characteristic.
 </p>
+<pre><code>#Callback function
+def callback(uuid, string_value):
+    global string_characteristic
+    string_characteristic = ble.bytearray_to_string(string_value)
+    str_list = list(map(int, re.findall('\d+', string_characteristic)))
+    time = str_list[0]
+    distance1 = str_list[2]
+    distance2 = str_list[4]
+    time_list.append(time)
+    distance1_list.append(distance1)
+    distance2_list.append(distance2)
+</code></pre>
 <img src="assets/images/lab3/graph3.PNG" alt="Distance vs Time Graph">